tsar-boomba/spotify-me/README.md

 # Spotify Me

-A Spotify application that can only access one person's data (forever) using a refresh token.
+An AWS lambda service for accessing one person's data, forever, using a refresh token.
+Used for accessing my spotify data from my portfolio website.